Sport and PE at Kirby Hill Primary School

 The school also aims to provide a range of PE-related activities at the end of the school day.
 Such activities encourage children, usually from Reception upwards but sometimes from Y3, to further develop their skills in a range of areas as well as providing either relaxation or physical challenge at the end of a school day.

 The school is part of the Thirsk School Sports Partnership and children compete in a wide range of sporting events, as well as events within the local cluster.
-As part of a local cluster of schools, children have recently been invited to train as Young Leaders.

 Look at our school page on the School Sports Website www.yourschoolgames.com